Lucas–Lehmer primality test: Time complexity

 Moreover, since s × s will never exceed M^{2} < 2^{2p}, this simple technique converges in at most 1 p-bit addition (and possibly a carry from the pth bit to the 1st bit), which can be done in linear time.
 This algorithm has a small exceptional case.
 It will produce 2^{n}−1 for a multiple of the modulus rather than the correct value of 0.
 However, this case is easy to detect and correct.

 With the modulus out of the way, the asymptotic complexity of the algorithm only depends on the multiplication algorithm used to square s at each step.
 The simple "grade-school" algorithm for multiplication requires O(p^{2}) bit-level or word-level operations to square a p-bit number.
 Since this happens O(p) times, the total time complexity is O(p^{3}).
 A more efficient multiplication algorithm is the Schönhage–Strassen algorithm, which is based on the Fast Fourier transform.
 It only requires O(p log p log log p) time to square a p-bit number.
 This reduces the complexity to O(p^{2} log p log log p) or Õ(p^{2}).
-An even more efficient multiplication algorithm, Fürer's algorithm, only needs $p \log p\ 2^{O(\log^* p)}$ time to multiply two p-bit numbers.
+An even more efficient multiplication algorithm, Fürer's algorithm, only needs $p \log p\ 2^{O(\log^* p)}$ time to multiply two p-bit numbers, but is only faster than FFT for impractically large numbers.

-Among the most efficient practical implementations are George Woltman's Prime95 for x86 and the less-efficient translations to other architectures used in GIMPS.
+Among the most efficient practical implementations of Schönhage–Strassen are George Woltman's Prime95 for x86 and the less-efficient translations to other architectures used in GIMPS.